perfumerlabs/docs/framework/controller.md

 ##### Forwarding

-This feature is used when it is needed to "redirect" internally to another controller
+This feature is used when it is needed to "redirect" internally to another controller.
+Very similar to Symfony's [Request Forwarding](https://symfony.com/doc/current/controller/forwarding.html).

 ```php
 class SnippetController extends TemplateController